IRNAS/iframer-water-monitoring/README.md

 * OPTOD optical oxygen sensor, address 10

-## Finding ModBus address of the Ponsel sensor
+## Finding ModBus address of the Aqualabo sensor

-The best way to find address of Ponsel sensor is to use Calsens software, installer for it can be found in `ponsel_software` folder.
+The best way to find address of Aqualabo sensor is to use Calsens software, installer for it can be found in `aqualabo_software` folder.
-When using Calsens software the Ponsel 4200 Digital Module box is required.
+When using Calsens software the Aqualabo 4200 Digital Module box is required.

-## Calibrating the Ponsel sensor
+## Calibrating the Aqualabo sensor

-To calibrate the Ponsel sensor we have to use Calsens software, installer for it can be found in `ponsel_software` folder.
+To calibrate the Aqualabo sensor we have to use Calsens software, installer for it can be found in `aqualabo_software` folder.
 Calibration procedure is described in user manuals of each specific sensors, as well as in `Modbus_Specifications_v021-EN.pdf` document.
-When using Calsens software the Ponsel 4200 Digital Module box is required.
+When using Calsens software the Aqualabo 4200 Digital Module box is required.

 ## Wiring

 There are two different wiring setups that need to be taken care of.

-### Connections between Ponsel sensor and Add-on board
+### Connections between Aqualabo sensor and Add-on board

-As seen on image below Ponsel sensor has 6 wires, wires numbers 2 (blue) and 6 (green/yellow) are not needed.
+As seen on image below Aqualabo sensor has 6 wires, wires numbers 2 (blue) and 6 (green/yellow) are not needed.
-Ponsel sensor has to be connected to one of two ports P1 or P2.
+Aqualabo sensor has to be connected to one of two ports P1 or P2.
 Markings for Addon board can be seen on schematic below, there are also silkscreen markings on the bottom side of the board.

 <p align="center">
 <img src="doc_images/wiring_a.png" width="250"/><img src="doc_images/wiring_b.png" width="500"/><br><br>
-  <i>Wiring scheme of Ponsel sensor and Add-on board</i><br>
+  <i>Wiring scheme of Aqualabo sensor and Add-on board</i><br>
 </p>